Tucked away in a corner of Europe, a land-locked country is run by paranoid dictator Viktor Rachmanil who is in serious danger of losing his life...

 Nelson K. Foley

-Nelson Foley is British, with a background in scientific publishing, and a passion for culture, art and travel.
-He has lived in and near Amsterdam for more years than he can count.
-The intimacy of having lived in the city, crossed the bridges, and meandered along the canals underpins his story telling, along with the support of many professional and amateur critics.
+I am British by origin, with a background in scientific publishing, and a passion for culture, art and travel.
+I have lived in and near Amsterdam for more years than I can count.
+The intimacy of having lived in the city, crossed the bridges, and meandered along the canals was the foundation for the story in my first book, helped along with the support of many professional and amateur critics.

 The Bridge to Rembrandt